zachlipp/network-visualizer/README.md

 ![](https://github.com/zachlipp/network-visualizer/blob/figs/figs/overview.gif)

 ## 📝 Overview
-The voter network visualizer helps
 The goal of this project was to provide a way to display and work with relational data for political campaigns' field organizers.
-This is a slightly refreshed and **entirely** anonymized version of the code provided to the Sanders campaign.
+This is a slightly refreshed and **entirely** anonymized version of the code provided to the Sanders primary campaign in 2020.
+It's a fun example of building a data-intensive, interactive application without having to write bespoke JavaScript.

 ## 💥 Features
 ### 🔍 **Searching and filtering**